-When the projector is switched on for the first time after purchase, as well as when [ALL USER DATA] is executed from the [PROJECTOR SETUP] menu $\rightarrow$ [INITIALIZE], the focus adjustment screen is displayed after projection starts, then the [INITIAL SETTING] screen is displayed.
-Set them according to the circumstances.
+When the projector is switched on for the first time after purchase as well as when [ALL USER DATA] in the [PROJECTOR SETUP] menu \rightarrow [INITIALIZE] is executed, the focus adjustment screen is displayed after projection starts, then the initial setting screen is displayed.
+Set them in accordance with circumstances.